raphaelbastide/1962/INSTRUCTIONS.md

 Folder containing images of the current state of the piece and archives of past versions.
 This folder must be updated at least with photographs of the sculpture for each versions.

+In /media, documents must be named using the tag of the last commit.
+For exemple: 0.jpg will be a photograph of the version 0 of 1962 ; 2_5.ogg can be a video capture of the version 2.5 of 1962…

 ### /extra

 Folder (optional).
 It can be used as an addenda, an annexe or the archive of complementary documents such as process pictures, drawings films…